 How telehealth prescribing works

-Telehealth platforms that offer GLP-1 medications use licensed prescribers — physicians, nurse practitioners, or physician assistants — who review your information asynchronously or via video/chat.
-The process typically works like this:
+Telehealth platforms that offer GLP-1 medications use licensed prescribers (physicians, nurse practitioners, or physician assistants) who review your information either asynchronously or over video or chat.
+The process typically looks like this:

-- You complete a detailed medical intake form covering your weight, BMI, health history, current medications, allergies, and relevant conditions
+- You complete a detailed medical intake covering your weight, BMI, health history, current medications, allergies, and relevant conditions.

-- The medication is sent directly to a pharmacy or shipped to your door
+- The medication is sent to a pharmacy or shipped to your door.

 What the clinician is actually checking

 Most telehealth GLP-1 providers offer compounded semaglutide or tirzepatide rather than brand-name Wegovy or Zepbound.
-Compounded versions are significantly cheaper but are not FDA-approved products — they are made by compounding pharmacies and lack the brand's approval, standardization, and regulatory oversight.
-Some platforms offer brand-name drugs; these are more expensive but go through the standard pharmacy supply chain.
+Compounded versions are significantly cheaper but are not FDA-approved products: they are made by compounding pharmacies and lack the brand's approval, standardization, and regulatory oversight.
+Some platforms offer brand-name drugs, which cost more but go through the standard pharmacy supply chain.
+The trade-offs are laid out in compounded GLP-1 online and compounded semaglutide vs Wegovy, and the cost picture in what GLP-1 medications actually cost.

 What telehealth cannot replace

-- Ongoing lab monitoring — some conditions warrant periodic bloodwork that telehealth can order but not perform
+- Ongoing lab monitoring.
+Some situations warrant periodic bloodwork, which telehealth can order but not perform.

-- Complex medical histories — if you have multiple conditions or are on several medications, a specialist or PCP who knows your full history is more appropriate than an intake form
+- Complex medical histories.
+If you have multiple conditions or take several medications, a specialist or primary care physician who knows your full history is more appropriate than an intake form.

-- Physical examination — telehealth can't examine you; some presentations warrant in-person evaluation first
+- Physical examination.
+Telehealth cannot examine you, and some presentations warrant an in-person evaluation first.

 Red flags in telehealth GLP-1 providers